artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 commands for each section.

 To add a new command, decide which purpose your command will fulfill (i.e.
 Identification or Characterization).
-Then find the purpose in the right-hand sidebar (i.e. **Characterization**) and select the sub-menu item **Commands**.
+Then find the purpose in the left-hand sidebar (i.e. **Characterization**) and select the sub-menu item **Commands**.
 Once the Commands page is open, click on **Create new command**.